-Weapons and Firearms Lawyers
+Weapons and Firearms Lawyers In New Jersey

 In New Jersey, a conviction for a weapons or firearms offense can carry with it very serious penalties including prison time.
 Depending on various factors that are unique to the facts of a particular case, weapons and firearms offenses can be charged as either a First, Second, Third, or Fourth Degree Crime.